 There will be several homework assignments, a midterm and a final exam.
 Exams will be closed book.
 The date of the midterm will be announced in class.
-The final exam will be announced later.
-I encourage you to prepare the homework assignments I groups of 3-4 students.
+I encourage you to prepare the homework attached assignments in groups of 3-4 students.
 The weighting for the final grade is 50% for the final and 50% for the midterm.
-Make-up classes and review sessions will be held and will be announced in advance in class.
+Several make-up classes and review sessions will be held and will be announced in advance in class.